briannelsondesign/ccsclays_scoring/README.md

 ### Missing Weeks

 This is the biggest issue Mark has with his current spreadsheet.
-If a shooter misses a week, his SCR needs to be 80% of his previous two weeks scores, but then his handicap gets unfairly weighted since you're now averaging a "normal" score and a "discounted" score.
-What would be ideal is a "missed week" score so that the handicap calculation skips over the 80% score and uses the previous 2 legitimate scores instead.
+If a shooter misses a week, his SCR should be 80% of his previous two weeks scores.
+As a result, his handicap gets unfairly weighted since you're now averaging a "normal" score and a "discounted" score.

+What would be ideal is a "missed week" option that:

+1. Automatically calculates the 80% score for the missed week
+2. Is ignored by the handicap caluclation

+The handicap calculation would then use the previous 2 non-missed scores.

 ### Team Points